New Jersey Liposuction for Men

-What are the potential risks and complications of liposculpture?
+What are the potential risks and complications of liposuction?

-Call us today for more information on liposculpture or to schedule your consultation with Dr. Boris Volshteyn, our board certified plastic surgeon.
-732-641-3350
+Call us today for more information on our liposuction procedures or to schedule a consultation with Dr. Boris Volshteyn, our board certified plastic surgeon 732-641-3350